FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0001-process.md

 ## Specification

-FEPs should be published as Discussions on the FEP repository (TBD).
 Each FEP is numbered using four digits and new FEPs should get the next free FEP number.
 FEP numbers are unique and persistent - once a FEP number is obtained, it is reserved for that and only that FEP and cannot be reused later.
+All FEPs are stored in the [FEP Repository] as files within the `FEPs` folder.

 ### Who can create a FEP?